eunoia-meraki/tasting-go/README.md

 # tasting-go

-My solutions to some tasks referred to Go course from MIPT and Mail.ru.
+My solutions to some tasks referred to Go course from MIPT and Mail.ru